 Introduction 2

 Here to help you 2

-Why buy-to-let?
+Why remortgage?
 3

-Choosing the right property 3

-Finding the best mortgage 3

-The mortgage application process 4
+The remortgage application process: 4

 A-Z mortgage glossary 5

 This communication does not constitute advice and should not be taken as a recommendation to purchase any of the products or services mentioned.
 Before taking any decisions we suggest you seek professional advice.